transumption/holo-nixpkgs/CONTRIBUTING.md

 `holoportos-build-vm` and then execute `result/bin/run-holoport-vm`.

 To rebuild HoloPortOS on the current system, enter `nix-shell` and then run `holoportos-switch`.
-This is useful for working on hardware support.
+This is useful for testing hardware support.